Wunderman

-On November 26, 2018, WPP announced it was merging Wunderman with the world's oldest ad agency J. Walter Thompson to form Wunderman Thompson, and the merger was formalized in February 2019.
+On November 26, 2018, WPP announced it was merging Wunderman with ad agency J. Walter Thompson to form Wunderman Thompson, and the merger was formalized in February 2019.

 History

 In 1958, direct marketer Lester Wunderman, alongside his brother Irving Wunderman, and colleagues Ed Ricotta and Harry Kline, opened Wunderman, Ricotta & Klein (WRK).
 Founder Lester Wunderman is widely considered to be the creator of modern-day Direct Marketing—a term he first used in 1961.

 In 1973, Wunderman, Ricotta & Kline was acquired by Young & Rubicam, at the time the world's largest ad agency.

 In the late 1980s, the group became Wunderman Worldwide.

 In 1992, the company merged with Cato Johnson to become Wunderman Cato Johnson.

 In 2000, the firm became part of WPP's $5.7B acquisition of parent Young and Rubicam.

+In August 2012, Wunderman launched a joint venture named PT Wunderman Pamungkas Indonesia.

 In January 2015, Wunderman acquired a majority stake in Peruvian digital agency Phantasia.

 In January 2017, Wunderman purchased a majority stake in Brazilian agency Pmweb Comunicacao Ltda.
 In June, the company acquired Spanish digital agency The Cocktail.
 In July, Wunderman and fellow WPP agency POSSIBLE were merged to form a digital marketing and advertising unit.
 The POSSIBLE brand was to remain separate, but would answer into Wunderman.
 In September, Wunderman took a controlling stake in Pierry, a US-based company that specialized in marketing campaigns for Salesforce Marketing Cloud.

 In September 2018, Wunderman acquired online retailer Amazon-focused content and campaign agency, 2Sales.

 In the first quarter of 2019, Wunderman merged with America's first advertising agency J. Walter Thompson Co., founded in 1864, and unveiled its new identity as Wunderman Thompson in February 2019.

 In February 2020, Wunderman Thompson announced the acquisition of leading marketing technology consultancy XumaK (with offices in Guatemala, USA and Colombia), in a move that further strengthens its martech and consultancy capabilities.